hyperkarmic/obsidian/obsidian-order/js/scope.md

 Scope:In JavaScript, we have three scopes: global scope, function scope, and block scope.
 Global scope is that first-level, ancestor-to-all scope.
 There is only one global scope in the entire script.
 Function scope is a scope created every time a function is created.
 And block scope is a scope created for conditionals and loops.
 ***
+Think of a database schema as a type of data structure.
+It represents the framework and arrangement of the contents of an organization’s data.
 Scope:The area where a variable is recognised;
+***

 #scope
 #js #javascript